Aman Andom: Head of State

 As an Eritrean, General Aman found himself fiercely at odds with the majority of the Derg.
 He wanted to negotiate a peaceful settlement; his opponents hoped to crush the ELF by military force.
 Aman went as far as making two personal visits to Eritrea—the first 25 August to 6 September 1974, the second in November 1974—giving speeches stating that the end of the Imperial regime was also the end of old practices towards Eritrea, that a government dedicated to national unity and progress would restore peace and prosperity to Eritrea, and lastly that he would begin investigations concerning crimes that the army had perpetrated on Eritreans and punish the guilty.
+Andom was seen as an moderate nationalist.

 However, at the same time the Derg had begun the task of eliminating opponents within the military.
 The three significant units were the Imperial Bodyguard, the Air Force and the Corps of Engineers; of the three, the most recalcitrant were the Engineers.
 So on 7 October 1974 soldiers loyal to the Derg stormed the engineers' camp, killing five, wounding several and detaining the rest.
-As Bahru Zewde observation he said that, "With that, the illusion that the revolution would remain bloodless was exploded."
+Bahru Zewde later observed, "With that [incident], the illusion that the revolution would remain bloodless was exploded."

 General Aman responded with a personal campaign to seek support outside the Derg, among the rest of the army and the country where he was popular.
 On 15 November 1974, he sent a message to all military units that was highly critical of the Derg.
 During a general assembly of the Derg two days later, Mengistu Haile Mariam demanded that 5,000 men be dispatched to Eritrea and six imprisoned Imperial officials be executed; Aman refused, resigned his official posts and retired to his house where he secretly sent appeals to his supporters, especially those in the Third Division.
 But Mengistu managed to intercept these appeals.

-Death
+Assassination

 On 23 November 1974, Aman died in a battle in his home with several troops sent there to arrest him.
 That same night, the political prisoners that the Derg had marked for execution were taken from Menelik prison, where they had been held, and shifted to the Akaki Central Prison to be executed instead and buried in a mass grave.
 "It appears that the general had outlived his usefulness," Bahru Zewde concludes, and was in fact becoming an obstacle to the Derg's exercise of power.